• Skip to primary navigation

 Table of Contents

-Most of us are most familiar with Chinese steamed spare ribs with black bean sauce because it is a very popular dish to have at dim sum, but it's definitely not limited to just dim sum and it is actually a very common homemade dish that most Chinese families enjoy at home as well!
+Most of us are familiar with Chinese steamed spare ribs with black bean sauce because it is a very popular dish at dim sum.
+Still, it's not limited to just dim sum, and it is a common homemade dish that most Chinese families enjoy at home too!

-One of the greatest things about steamed Chinese spare ribs is that it's quick and easy to make and it's big on flavors.
-If you love savory steamed meat dishes with a lot of garlic and saltiness, then this one is for you.
+One of the greatest things about steamed Chinese steamed spare ribs is that they're quick and easy to make and big on flavors.
+If you love savory steamed meat dishes with a lot of garlic and saltiness, this one is for you.

-If you don't have a steamer it's not really a big deal either because you can put together a makeshift one on the fly in seconds.
+If you don't have a steamer, it's not a big deal either because you can put together a makeshift one on the fly in seconds.

 If you're looking for another really easy Chinese dish to serve alongside these steamed pork ribs, I highly recommend trying my Chinese ketchup shrimp stir fry, and Scrambled Eggs and Shrimp recipe as well!